Texas Bonded Title

 How much does a Texas bonded title cost?

-The bond amount is 1.5 times the appraised vehicle value (TxDMV Form VTR-130-SOF).
+The bond amount is 1.5 times the vehicle's value as set by TxDMV — usually from its Standard Presumptive Value (SPV), or from a licensed appraisal (Form VTR-125) when SPV can't value the vehicle.
 The premium you pay is a small percentage of the bond amount, not the full 1.5×.
 For a typical passenger vehicle valued at $8,000, the bond amount is $12,000 and the annual premium is usually $100–$200 for good credit, $200–$500 for lower tiers.
 Bond is a 3-year term.
+The bond premium is separate from TxDMV's $15 application fee and the county title fee.

 When do I need a bonded title instead of a regular title transfer?